 Though the combination may seem unusual, the flavor is amazing and so versatile.

-Through my desire to recreate those delicious fish tacos, but using a healthier shell than traditional corn tortillas, this recipe was born.
+It was through my desire to recreate those delicious fish tacos, but using a healthier shell than traditional corn tortillas, that this recipe was born.
+The fish is breaded in seasoned coconut and almond flour and pan fried in coconut oil.
 The cabbage provides a delicious crunch and helps accentuate the flavors in the tacos.

 If you’ve never tried fish tacos (or even if you have), give these a try!